Living on the edge: a non-perturbative resolution to the negativity of bulk entropies: A bulk resolution to the puzzle in the large limit

 Let us give a physical intuition for this match, which we will also derive quantitatively in Section \ref{sec:resolution} using the dual matrix model descriptions of the two sides of the equivalence.
 Consider a boundary with $2kn$ operator insertions, and two points on this boundary.
 For each given Wick contraction between the operator insertions, we can give a discrete notion of ``distance'' between the two points, given by the minimum possible number of matter lines intersected by a line connecting the two points.

 We can define this distance for any two points on the boundary, and extend the same definition to multi-boundary correlators.
 In the large $k$ limit, this discrete notion of distance approaches a continuum notion of distance.
 Notice that the distance between two given points is different for different Wick contractions.
 We can then think of each given Wick contraction as a given geometry.
 The sum over Wick contractions then corresponds to a sum over geometries, which is precisely what a gravitational partition function is, hence the match between diagrams of genus $g$ contributing to the JT (super)gravity matter correlators and the genus-$g$ contribution to pure JT partition functions.
 We emphasize that this notion of distance and emergence of a geometry is very similar to that encountered in the double-scaled SYK model \cite{Berkooz:2018jqr, Lin:2022rbf}.
+In Appendix \ref{app:matter}, we examine this correspondence with the insertion of probe matter with arbitrary scaling dimension $\Delta_m$.

 We now have all the necessary ingredients to solve the LMRS puzzle for the semi-quenched R\'enyi entropy.
 In fact, we mapped the LMRS puzzle to a puzzle for the thermal entropy in pure JT gravity, which was recently addressed in \cite{Antonini_Iliesiu_Rath_Tran_2025}.
 Let us focus for simplicity on the R\'enyi-$2$ entropy.
 Schematically, we need to compute